bruno185/Apple-II-Crypto80/readme.md

 Lower part of screen should be limited in a window, to avoid the all screen scrolling.

-Port to Mouse Graphic ToolKit, for a fancier look, and more functions.
+Port to Mouse Graphics Toolkit, for a fancier look, and more functions.